tcraghu/apm-gitops/README.md

 * You must have access to the repository e.g., this repository.
 * You must have Git `Personal Access Token` that will be used by Flux.
 * You must have working target EKS Cluster.
-    * If your are using Fargate only cluster, you must have Fargate profile with selector for Kubernetes `namespace` "flux-system"
+    * If your are using Fargate only cluster, you must have Fargate profile with selector for the Kubernetes `namespace` "flux-system"
 * `kubectl` configured to access the EKS Cluster
     * `.kube/config` has the required information to access the cluster.
 * `Flux CLI` [installed](https://fluxcd.io/docs/installation/#install-the-flux-cli).